What To Expect in Your First Year of Permaculture

 A perennial is a plant that survives the annual four season cycle and produces food year on year.
 In comparison, annual plants complete their growing cycle in a single season and biennials require two growing seasons to mature before dying out.
 Perennial foods are hardy plants that will remain in … Read more

-9 Best Native Trees for Birds and Wildlife in the UK
+9 Native Trees for Wildlife-Friendly Gardens in the UK

 Wild Cherry (Prunus avium)